 Political campaigns are about giving people stuff and telling a story about why the gifts aren’t gifts, not really, but what the people deserve.
 The New Deal Consensus promised government programs.
 The Reaganite Consensus promised tax breaks.
 The reason neither Biden nor Trump can create a new governing consensus is that they don’t have anything convincing to really give people to mark a philosophical break from the Reaganite way of doing things.

 All consensuses eventually fail but the Reaganite Consensus is especially unstable.
-(Not because it’s unjust or unfair; I wish unjust or unfair systems were unstable, but unjust systems can be stable while just systems sometimes are not.)
+(Not because it’s unjust or unfair, although I think it is; I wish unjust or unfair systems were unstable, but unjust systems can be stable while more fair systems sometimes are not.)
 We have a government today that is very expansive abroad (with treaties and bases and military interventions everywhere) while attempting to be very limited at home (scant social safety net, little public investment, little redistribution).
 Put another way, we live in an empire that doesn’t take care of its people at home.
 Such systems historically are fragile.

 Strong systems can be limited abroad and expansive at home (like the original New Deal); Expansive abroad and expansive at home (which is what the New Deal Consensus morphed into during WWII and the Cold War); Or limited aboard and limited at home (The U.S. government back during the Gilded Age).
 But elites in the U.S. and abroad since the time of Reagan have tried to keep an expansive global system abroad, while making it more limited and austere at home.
-That works for awhile because enough powerful people profit from the deregulation and off-shoring of jobs and opportunities, but this system doesn’t benefit enough people to provide the broad-based public support needed for broad prosperity and happiness.
+That works for awhile because the upper and upper middle classes profit from the deregulation and off-shoring of jobs and opportunities, but this system doesn’t benefit enough people to provide the broad-based public support needed for broad prosperity and happiness.
 In the U.S. President Bush’s incompetence put the nails in the coffin of the Reaganite Consensus.
 (Similar approaches to government have been similarly unstable in the UK and Europe.)

 Waiting for the Next Consensus